When to Use Varnish on Wood Projects

 Workshop woodworking

-• White Spots or Cloudiness: Moisture can get trapped beneath the varnish.
-Use a hairdryer on low heat to gently dry the affected areas.
+• White Spots or Cloudiness: Moisture got trapped under the finish.
+A hairdryer on low heat can sometimes fix this, but prevention beats repair.

 Environmental Considerations